Uk

 Ultimately, it's most important that you show your child how to brush correctly and monitor their brushing until they can brush independently – probably around age seven or eight.

-There are plenty of other things you can do to keep your child's teeth and mouth healthy.
+There are plenty of other things you can do to keep your child’s teeth and mouth healthy.
 These include having regular dental checkups and reducing the amount, and more importantly the frequency, of sugar they consume, particularly as snacks.
-Find out more about maintaining children's oral health in our dedicated guide.

 Guide to the Best Electric Toothbrushes for Kids and Babies in the UK